Matt Elam: Orlando Guardians

+Orlando Predators

+On December 5, 2023, Elam signed with the Orlando Predators of the Arena Football League.

+Massachusetts Pirates

+On February 5, 2024, Elam signed with the Massachusetts Pirates.

 NFL career statistics

-Note: Statistics are correct through Week 17 of the 2016 NFL season.
+Personal life

+His older brother, Abram Elam, also played safety for eight seasons (2005)–(2013) in the NFL after going undrafted in 2005.
+He went on to notably play for the New York Jets, Cleveland Browns, and Dallas Cowboys.
+His nephew, Kaiir Elam, is the son of Abram and currently plays for the Dallas Cowboys after being selected in the first round (23rd overall) of the 2022 NFL draft by the Buffalo Bills.

 Legal troubles

-On February 26, 2017, Elam was arrested in Miami, Florida for possession of 126.2 grams of marijuana and 3.1 grams of oxycodone.
+On February 26, 2017, Elam was arrested in Miami, Florida, for possession of 126.2 grams of marijuana and 3.1 grams of oxycodone.
 He was charged with one count of cannabis possession, one count of possession of cannabis with intent to sell or deliver, and one count of possession of a controlled substance.
 On June 26, 2017, the drug charges were dropped.

 On May 22, 2017, Elam was arrested on battery and theft charges involving a dispute with his girlfriend over an iPhone.
 Delray Beach Police charged him with suspicion of grand theft and misdemeanor battery after confrontation and was booked in Palm Beach County Jail and had a bond set at $4,500.
 According to a police report, he went to his girlfriend's residence to pick up a vehicle and attempted to grab her iPhone from her hand after she refused to give him his money.
 During the process of grabbing the phone, the couple fell to the ground and continued to struggle over it.
 She then entered his vehicle and took his cell phone and Elam responded by leaving after she refused to return it.
 On June 21, 2017, the charges were dropped after the prosecutor said the accuser would not cooperate and they had insufficient evidence to proceed with the case.